odow/StochOptFormat/README.md

-# StochOptFormat: a novel data structure for multistage stochastic programming
+# StochOptFormat: a data structure for multistage stochastic programming

 This repository describes a data structure and file-format for stochastic optimization problems called _StochOptFormat_, with the file extension